 First, we want fasting blood glucose to be mid-80’s or lower, but definitely below 90.
 Once you have reached fasting BG in the 90’s, you are starting to show some signs of glucose tolerance problems.
 Once you hit 100, you have pre-diabetes (in other words, you have diabetes).
 Peak post meal should not be much higher.
-I aim for <100 for all peak post meal readings.
-An occasional trip up to 110 might be acceptable for some if it is brief and infrequent.
-Some may consider up to 120 is also ok if it is infrequent.
+I aim for <110 for all peak post meal readings.
+An occasional trip up to 120 might be acceptable for some if it is brief and infrequent.
 I certainly would not suggest going over 120.

-Next, you would need to determine peak post meal time (you will only need to determine this once).
+Next, you would need to determine peak post meal time (you will only need to determine this once to get a general idea).
 Test every 30 minutes after the start of a meal and continue to do so until you see the number go down.
 The time when your blood glucose was highest was your peak post meal blood glucose.
 For those without diagnosed pre-diabetes or diabetes, this will most likely be around one hour.
 From this time onward, test all post meal blood glucose at your determined peak time.

 So, I suggest testing your pre and peak post meal blood glucose for each meal.
 If you stay within blood glucose targets, I suggest building a list of “safe” foods.
 If you go above target, I suggest repeating the meal with 1/2 the amount of carbohydrates.
 If you still cannot get into target with 1/2 the amount of that type of carbohydrate, I suggest eliminating that source of carbohydrates.
 Otherwise, if you continue to consume a food that your pancreas cannot process, you will eventually need to take medication to control blood glucose to keep consuming these foods.
 To me, no food is worth medicine.
 Only you can determine for yourself whether it is…

 So, begin a blood glucose testing regimen.
 This may give you a key piece of information you may have been missing.